brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 13 bht.md

 # Matthew 12:13 Commentary Help Text

 ## BHT:
-In this Bible verse, Jesus performs a miraculous healing without uttering a command, demonstrating His divine power.
-The man's hand, though visibly withered, still had strength in his arm, showcasing the irony of the situation and underscoring how our perception of limitations can be greater than reality.
-This healing act both challenged his enemies and gloriously put them to shame, as Jesus disregarded their legal grounds against Him.
-It showcases the transformative, comprehensive, and defiant nature of Jesus' healing touch, defying criticism while restoring both physical and spiritual well-being.
+In this verse, Jesus performs a miraculous healing by commanding a man with a withered hand to stretch it forth.
+Jesus' word carries authority and is accompanied by almighty power, showcasing His divine ability.
+This act serves as a rebuke to the Pharisees, revealing their ignorance of both Scripture and the true meaning of the Sabbath.
+It also exposes their lack of mercy and uncharitable nature, while affirming the lawfulness and compassion inherent in Jesus' healing ministry.

 ## Choicest Commentary Quotes:
 ### Henry Alford: